reinahandal/day-1/readme.md

 this is a basic webpage

-This is welcomeing tpo GitHUB
+This is welcoming to GitHUB

-we are great team ,.....
+we are a great team .....
 team members are:
 1. Reina
 2. Osama
 3. Mohammad

-we successfdully solved the assignment!
+we successfully solved the assignment!